Vasileios Syros: Career

-Vasileios Syros earned his doctorate in medieval and modern history from the University of Heidelberg.
-He also studied Jewish intellectual history at the Hochschule für Jüdische Studien Heidelberg and did post-doctoral work on Arabic philosophy at the University of Munich and at the Université Paris 1 Panthéon–Sorbonne as well as on Mughal history at the Jawaharlal Nehru Institute of Advanced Study at Jawaharlal Nehru University (New Delhi, India).
+Vasileios Syros obtained his doctorate in medieval and modern history from Heidelberg University.
+He also studied Jewish intellectual history at the Hochschule für Jüdische Studien Heidelberg and did post-doctoral work on Arabic philosophy at LMU Munich and at the Université Paris 1 Panthéon–Sorbonne as well as on Mughal history at the Jawaharlal Nehru Institute of Advanced Study at Jawaharlal Nehru University (New Delhi, India).

 Syros was a junior fellow at the Academy of Finland (2006–2008) and senior fellow at the Finnish Centre of Excellence in Political Thought and Conceptual Change (2006–2011).
-From 2008 to 2011 he taught as visiting assistant professor of social thought at The John U. Nef Committee on Social Thought, and in 2010 he was appointed Martin Marty Center Senior Fellow at The Martin Marty Center for the Advanced Study of Religion at the Divinity School at the University of Chicago.
-From 2012 to 2017 he was Academy of Finland Senior Research Fellow.
-From 2014 to 2018 he directed the research program "Political Power in the Early Modern European and Islamic Worlds" and previously served as principal investigator for the project "Giovanni Botero and the Comparative Study of Early Modern Forms of Government" (2012–2017) under the auspices of the Academy of Finland as well as for the collaborative network "Eurasian Empires, Public Space/Sphere, and Collective Identities at the Threshold of Modernity" under the aegis of the Joint Committee for Nordic Research Councils in the Humanities and Social Sciences (NOS–HS) (2014–2015).
+From 2008 to 2011 he taught as visiting assistant professor of social thought at The John U. Nef Committee on Social Thought, and in 2010, he was appointed Martin Marty Center Senior Fellow at The Martin Marty Center for the Advanced Study of Religion at the Divinity School at the University of Chicago.
+From 2012 to 2017, he was Academy of Finland Senior Research Fellow.
+In the Spring of 1993, Syros was a Fellow at the Swedish Collegium for Advanced Study in Uppsala, Sweden.
+From 2014 to 2018, he directed the research program "Political Power in the Early Modern European and Islamic Worlds" and previously served as principal investigator for the project "Giovanni Botero and the Comparative Study of Early Modern Forms of Government" (2012–2017) under the auspices of the Academy of Finland as well as for the collaborative network "Eurasian Empires, Public Space/Sphere, and Collective Identities at the Threshold of Modernity" under the aegis of the Joint Committee for Nordic Research Councils in the Humanities and Social Sciences (NOS–HS) (2014–2015).

 He has taught at Stanford University, McGill University, The University of Chicago, the École Pratique des Hautes Études (Paris), and the University of Navarra (Spain).
 He was a Lady Davis Visiting professor at The Hebrew University of Jerusalem, a Royal Netherlands Academy of Arts and Sciences Visiting professor at Radboud University Nijmegen, and a Descartes Senior Fellow at Utrecht University.
 He was Full Professor and Holder of the Greek Chair (under the auspices of the Greek Government) at Jawaharlal Nehru University.
 He has also taught comparative political theory and cross-cultural leadership at Beijing University and Nankai University (China), Sungkyunkwan University (South Korea), Waseda University (Japan), and Al-Farabi Kazakh National University (Kazakhstan).
 Syros frequently consults with NATO, OSCE, and government agencies about cultural property protection and crisis management.

 Syros is the editor of the book series Edinburgh Studies in Comparative Political Theory and Intellectual History (Edinburgh University Press) and Medieval and Early Modern Europe and the World (Brepols).
 He serves on the editorial boards of various book series and journals, including Republics of Letters (Stanford University), Comparative Political Theory, and Conatus–Journal of Philosophy.